karlan/AGN_templates/README.md

                   Haro11.temp.full.txt       -- Haro 11 far-IR template, suggested to be used for quasar hosts at z>5 old_stars.temp.full.txt          -- template for old stellar population with mid-IR dust features

-       plots/        -- plots for these templates
+       plots/        -- Figures for the README file.

        README.md